why-not-try-calmer/openSUSE-docs-revamped-temp/project/dnf.md

 ## Troubleshooting
 ### DNF dup can't update the kernel
-The last version of DNF marks the kernel packages as protected and it will refuse to update in case of a kernel update -- which is fairly frequent on Tumbleweed.
+Currently DNF is marking the kernel packages as protected and in case of a kernel update - which is fairly frequent on Tumbleweed - it will refuse to update.
 To get around the issue disable the running kernel protection:

   `# dnf --setopt=protect_running_kernel=False --refresh distro-sync `

-The `protect_running_kernel` parameter determines whether the package corresponding to the running version of kernel should be protected from removal.
-The default is True.
+__protect_running_kernel__: Controls whether the package corresponding to the running version of kernel is protected from removal.
+Default is True.